SAP-samples/event-driven-integrations-codejam/prerequisites.md

 The application can also be used with Safari browser and Internet Explorer 9.
 However, some features might not work as expected.
 ```

+### Visual Studio Code

+[Visual Studio Code](https://code.visualstudio.com/), will be used to run the Cloud Application Programming project (Node.js) that we will develop and we will use to publish and consume events to/from SAP Integration Suite, advanced event mesh.
+Follow the installation instructions included on the [website](https://code.visualstudio.com/Download).
+  > Once installed, you will need to open the repository [cloned/downloaded previously](#accessing-the-supporting-material-referenced-in-exercises) in Visual Studio Code.

 ### Bruno

 [Bruno](https://www.usebruno.com/downloads), used to get familiar with Cloud Events and the SAP Integration Suite, Advanced Event Mesh API.
 Follow the installation instructions included on the [website](https://www.usebruno.com/downloads).